rlsnider/Ball-api/README.md

     a.) create a file named models.py in the ballpy folder. b.) import Sqlalchemy
     c.) in __init__.py  import models
-    d.) in models.py create you model
+    d.) in models.py create your model
     e.) install Flask-Migrate and psycopg2-binary
     f.) import the migrate class from the package in __init__.py g.)initialize migrations folder by funning flask db migrate